nitrogen-lang/nitrogen/docs/modules/readme.md

 - [os](os.md): Interfacing with the OS
 - [strings](strings.md): Functions to manipulate strings.

+## Support

+Binary shared object modules are only supported in Linux and macOS.
+This is a limitation of the underlying Go runtime and there is currently no expectation to support other platforms.

-## Imports
+## Importing

+Modules can be imported in two ways.
+The first is when the interpreter starts but before a script is executed.
+Use the `-M` flag to specify import search directories (the working directory is added by default).
+Then use the `-al` flag to pre-load specific modules.
+Scripts still need to us the normal `import()` function to retrieve any module object created by the module.
+Pre-loading modules can be used to add extra global objects or provide some other extra functionality before any script is executed.

 Importing modules uses the same mechanism as importing other files.
-Please see the [import docs](../stdlib/imports.md).
+Please see the [import docs](../stdlib/global/imports.md).

-## modulesSupported(): bool

-Returns if the platform and build supports dynamic binary modules.

 Example: